 The first step in writing awesome content is to make sure that you have a never-ending well of great ideas.
 I recommend keeping those ideas in a spreadsheet.
 Spreadsheets are simple, flexible, and you can get as crazy as you like with color-coding.
-In this post, I’ll guide you through how I set up my Content Idea spreadsheet, how I map the spreadsheet to an editorial calendar, and how I use the spreadsheet to ensure there is variety in my posting schedule.
+In this post, I’ll guide you through how I set up my Content Idea spreadsheet, how I map the spreadsheet to an editorial calendar, and how I use the spreadsheet to ensure there is variety in my content marketing schedule.

 This post contains affiliate links, which means I receive a small commission if you make a purchase using this link.
 For more information, see my disclosures here.

 As any writer knows, staring at a blank computer screen trying to come up with an idea to write about is a surefire way to get writer’s block.
 It’s much easier to write if you have a well of ideas that you can draw from.
-It’s even better if those ideas are in an editorial calendar, so that when you sit down to write, you already know what your topic will be.
+It’s even better if those ideas are in an editorial calendar so that when you sit down to write, you already know what your topic will be.
 For example, I knew when I woke up this morning that I would be writing a post about my Content Idea spreadsheet.

 Why I Recommend a Spreadsheet

 I think that spreadsheets are the perfect format for maintaining a list of content ideas.
 A spreadsheet can be as big or as small as you need it to be.
 The structure of a spreadsheet – columns and rows – makes it perfect to capture the basics of your content ideas and then see your plan at-a-glance.
 The ability to color-code, sort, and filter make the Content Idea spreadsheet extremely flexible and user-friendly.
-And you can add additional tabs to a spreadsheet for ideas that are related, but don’t exactly fit in with your post ideas.
-I use Excel for my spreadsheets, but you could also use Google Docs, Google Apps, or any other spreadsheet app.
+And you can add additional tabs to a spreadsheet for ideas that are related but don’t exactly fit in with your post ideas.
+I use Excel for my spreadsheets, but you could also use Google sheets, Google Apps, or any other spreadsheet app.

 The Post Idea Tab